bcgov/ocp-sso/k6/README.md

 3. kick off the test cases without app changes to set baseline for test result

-4. then start the operational task during a another test run
+4. then start the operational task during another test run

 4. check if test cases fail, or significant service slowness compared with the baseline